adeeb10abbas/hexapod/README.md

+# HexaPod Walking Simulation in Drake
-# Bazel Project with Drake as an External
+## Bazel Project with Drake as an External

 This pulls in Drake via the Bazel workspace mechanism.